rancher/docs/content/rancher/v2.6/en/installation/install-rancher-on-k8s/upgrades/_index.md

 # 3. Upgrade Rancher

-This section describes how to upgrade normal (Internet-connected) or air-gap installations of Rancher with Helm.
+This section describes how to upgrade normal (Internet-connected) or air-gapped installations of Rancher with Helm.

 > **Air Gap Instructions:** If you are installing Rancher in an air-gapped environment, skip the rest of this page and render the Helm template by following the instructions on [this page.](./air-gap-upgrade)